victoraccete/victoraccete/README.md

 ### Portfolio
 Here are some projects I'm proud of and I want to show to you.
 Please note that this section is permanently under construction.
 Expect to see more data analysis and machine learning here soon! =)

+**Interactive data visualization of brazilian teams revenues from 2007 to 2019, made with Streamlit**
+The repository's readme.md has information in English about the files and what they do: [Here](https://github.com/victoraccete/brazilian-teams-revenues).
+You can check it online without any setup here on [Streamlit share](https://share.streamlit.io/victoraccete/brazilian-teams-revenues/main)!
+(Portuguese)
+For this project, I scraped data from Wikipedia, cleaned the data and generated a cleaner .csv file using Pandas.
+Then I worked with this data, manipulating it, to generate interactive visualizations.

 **A bot to download government open data through filling forms with Selenium**
 Portuguese: [Here](https://github.com/victoraccete/ICD_20182/tree/webScraper)
 This is the data collection part of a broader project.
 I wanted to download multiple excel spreadsheets from SISVAN website.
 I automated this process with Python requests and Selenium.